mpariente/fastmp/_posts/2020-11-08-huion-h950p-with-linux.md

 categories: [markdown]
 title: Huion 950p graphic tablet in Linux
 ---
+# Still doesn't render, is this the problem?

 All these were tested on Ubuntu 20.04 but the distro shouldn't make a big difference here.